Irishman is now sole survivor of Winston Churchill’s second World War “Few”

 He told military historian Joseph Quinn: “I can’t say don’t drink.
 I can’t say don’t fool about with people.
 I can’t say don’t fly aeroplanes.
 I can’t say don’t shoot and get shot at – I’ve done everything, and I’m an Irishman.
 The only advice I can give to people is be Irish!”

-Hemingway’s wife Bridget died in 1998.
-The pair had three children: Susan, Michael and Brian.
+Mr Hemingway’s wife Bridget died in 1998.
+The pair had three children.

 He lives a quiet life in south Dublin, having returned to Ireland in 2011 after several years in Canada with his daughter.
 His decision to return was “one of my absolute correct decisions.
 I was always going to come back”.